farrukhalvi123/SmallWorld/Readme.md

     - Pages Files
       - Contains all the elements and the methods.
       - C:\Users\Hp\IdeaProjects\SmallWorld\src\test\java\Pages
-3. To Run Individual Tests Go to any Feature File and CLick on Play Button
-   \SmallWorld\src\test\java\Features
 4. To Run all the tests Go to Test Runner file and execute it.
 It will Run all in a sequence
 5. To Execute tests in Allure Reports.
    Run the command "allure serve allure-results"